iinaki/lc-3-vm/README.md

 ### How to run
 - Clone the repository with `git clone`, and enter de directory containing the VM code.
 - Run `make build` to compile the code.
-- The VM needs at least one image file of assebly code to run a program.
+- The VM needs at least one image file of assembly code to run a program.
 To run use `lc-3-vm <path-to-image-file-1> .. <path-to-image-file-n>`, with image files being a `.obj` file.

 For example:
 ```bash